trustmark-2005-ltd/TrustMark-Supplier-Integration/README.md

 > POST /api/RetrofitProjectUPRNStatus

-Checks for existing projects under the GBIS fund against the TMLN and UPRN provided.
+Checks for existing projects under the GBIS fund against the project owner TMLN (The Retrofit Cooridnator who created it) and UPRN provided.

 Returns a code to indicate the existence of any existing projects against the UPRN and TMLN.
 The code will be one of the following:
 * OK - nothing found